AcademicAssembly/AAOAI/data_schema.md

-Proposal for data schema for storage
+Proposal of data schema for storage
 ====================================

 ### Actual State: